Ghini/ghini.github.io/_posts/2014-01-23-new-committer.markdown

-in Mompox we only need something working, we don't care if it's web or desktop, as long as it works, right now, so I forked the software, and will be working on my own branch, we see how things develop, it can't be that difficult, just updating a few dependencies, can it?
+in Mompox we only need something working, we don't care if it's web or desktop, as long as it works, right now, so I forked the software, and will have a look, it can't be that difficult, just updating a few dependencies, can it?

+I had a look at bauble.web, I didn't understand how to install it, and it does not do mapping, which is my focus at the moment.
+So I guess we will be inserting data via old bauble, and view it via new ghini.